SigNoz/signoz/pkg/query-service/app/integrations/builtin_integrations/postgres/config/configure-otel-collector.md

 #### Create collector config file

-Save the collector config for monitoring postgres in a file named `postgres-collector-config.yaml`
+Save the following collector config for monitoring postgres in a file named `postgres-collector-config.yaml`

-Use the following configuration for SigNoz cloud.
-See further below for configuration for self hosted SigNoz

 ```yaml
 receivers: